 In their own minds they must think doing so will help the franchise industry.
 I don’t.
-I think they’re missing the most important part of any franchise investigation…of the research part of the buying process.
-Which is…
+I think they’re missing the most important part of any franchise investigation…the research part of the buying process.
+The human part.

 The calling individual franchisees part.
 The in-person franchise visit part.